-Although COVID-19 did slow continuing education activities in 2020, the Drinking Water Division and other training providers adapted to existing conditions both in person and virtual training formats for water operators in 2020.
+The Drinking Water Program and other training providers adapted to existing conditions both in person and virtual training formats for water operators in 2022.
 Coordinated by the program, a group informally known as the Water Operator Training Coalition, met to identify training needs and to assist with scheduling of training opportunities.
 Members include the Nebraska Rural Water Association, the League of Nebraska Municipalities, the Midwest Assistance Program, Central Community College, and the Nebraska Section of the American Water Works Association.
-In 2020, as in past years, the Coalition produced a calendar identifying dates and locations of continuing education opportunities for distribution to licensed water operators.
+In 2022, as in past years, the Coalition produced a calendar identifying dates and locations of continuing education opportunities for distribution to licensed water operators.

-A total of 93 workshops/seminars/conferences were initially offered in Nebraska for the purpose of water operator continuing education.
-Of these, 33 focused primarily on backflow prevention continuing education for Grade VI operators.
+A total of 71 workshops/seminars/conferences were initially offered in Nebraska for the purpose of water operator continuing education.
+Of these, 24 focused primarily on backflow prevention continuing education for Grade VI operators.